Cartucho/mAP/README.md

 For each class:

 First, your neural net **predicted objects** are sorted by decreasing confidence.
 Then, they are assigned to **ground-truth objects**.
-If they share the **same label and an IoU > 0.5** (Intersection over Union greater than 50%), it is considered a true positive if that ground-truth object was not used before (to avoid multiple detections of the same object).
+We have "a match" when they share the **same label and an IoU > 0.5** (Intersection over Union greater than 50%).
+This "match" is considered a true positive if that ground-truth object was not already used (to avoid multiple detections of the same object).

 Then, we calculate the precision/recall curve.
 E.g: